jeremy-jameson/Ideaverse/Reset OneDrive.md

 Yesterday I decided to finally let go of Windows 10 and proceeded to [[Documenting Infrastructure Environments|rebuild my primary desktop]] with [[Goodbye Windows 10, hello Windows 11|Windows 11]].
-The process went mostly smooth, but [[OneDrive]] kept getting stuck on "Loading..." when I would sign in using my [[Hotmail]] account.
+The process went mostly smooth, but [[OneDrive]] kept getting stuck on "Loading…" when I would sign in using my [[Hotmail]] account.

 The steps documented in the following Microsoft Support article resolved the issue: